 First things first: our escalators at UW Station haven't met basic customer expectations or our own performance standards.
 We know this and we apologize.
 We're also going to fix it.
 On October 25, staff presented a comprehensive plan to the Sound Transit Board.

 Here's what we're going to do to keep you moving through our stations.

 We have determined that even with intensive repairs and maintenance on the current escalators, the costs would be unsustainable, the current units still wouldn't meet our performance standards, and we would need to replace them anyway in 2025.

-- First, by the end of 2018 we will open the back staircase (currently for emergencies only) for full-time public use.
+- First, by the first quarter of 2019 we will open the back staircase for full-time public use (update: these opened in March, 2019).
 Through the middle of next year will add lighting, modify gates and signage and install security cameras.

 - Second, in 2019 we will build a pedestrian connection between the two "submezzanines" so that riders can walk between them and use a different escalator if one is down.
 Currently, the two submezzanines are separate, so one escalator closure results in two escalators being taken out of service.
 This new connection will allow all viable escalators to be used at all times.

 We will also improve access at Capitol Hill Station and the U District Station under construction.
 At Capitol Hill, early next year we will convert two staircases for permanent public use between the mezzanines and the platform.